Ordination to Word and Service

 - A master of divinity degree from a seminary accredited by the Association of Theological Schools with an appropriate area of specialization.

-- A non-theological master’s degree in the area of specialization, and at least one year of full-time graduate theological studies (thirty semester hours or its equivalent) taken for credit from a seminary accredited by the Association of Theological Schools.
+- A non-theological master’s degree in the area of specialization, and at least one year of full-time graduate theological studies (twenty-four semester hours or its equivalent) taken for credit from a seminary accredited by the Association of Theological Schools.
 Courses of preparation shall include survey courses in systematic theology, Old Testament, New Testament, and church history.
 (Candidates preparing for ministry primarily in the Hispanic community, and for whom Spanish is the primary language, may receive their training in specialized ministry from CHET.)

 - Complete at least two years of successful full-time ministry prior to ordination.